esccode/esccode.github.io/_posts/2023-01-30-security-jobs.md

 - Able both independently as well collaborate within a team in a remote work setting,
 - Excellent interpersonal, verbal and written communication skills, ability to elucidate technical content to non-technical personnel,
 - Must have excellent English reading, writing, and speaking skills

-### Strong advantage to candidates with multiple EU languages

 ## Security information and Event Management(SIEM)